methodgames/methodgames.github.io/roleplay.md

     - If you are caught looting a secure deployable you may be warned and then killed by the owner.

 - **<u>Unsecure Loot:</u>**
-    - Unsecure deployables refer to items within building privilage that are either unlocked or cannot be locked and that are that are accessible without boosting, placing twig, flying, etc.
+    - Unsecure deployables refer to items within building privilege that are either unlocked or cannot be locked and that are that are accessible without boosting, placing twig, flying, etc.
     - Unsecure deployables may be looted.
-        - If you are caught looting an unsecure deployable within building privillage, you may be asked to leave or killed.
+        - If you are caught looting an unsecure deployable within building privilege, you may be asked to leave or killed.
         - If you find a base that has had a clear attempt to secure loot but certain areas remain vulnerable (ex. box placed in front of window bars), you may reach out to an admin to help secure it.
     - Boxes outside of building privilege are not considered secure and may be destroyed.

 - **Conduct:**
     - If you are asked to leave someone's building you must do so.
-If a player refuses to leave after first attempting to seek a peaceful resolution, please open a ticket explaining the situation before taking defensive action (including killing the tresspassers).
+If a player refuses to leave after first attempting to seek a peaceful resolution, please open a ticket explaining the situation before taking defensive action (including killing the trespassers).
         - Please refrain from keeping items from killed trespassers.
 Notify an admin to help coordinate and facilitate return.
     - Twig and ladders should not be placed on another player’s base and boosting, flying, parachuting, etc. should not be used to gain access to another player’s base.
     - If you gain access to an unlocked tool cupboard (TC), you may not grief the base (ex. authorizing TC and building to close it off or taking items).